 If a staff member or volunteer has any concerns about a child they must always place the child or adult's welfare and interests as the paramount consideration.
-It is essential that you pass on any concern to someone from the safeguarding team in office hours or if out of hours, Andy Adamson is the point of contact.
+It is essential that you pass on any concern immediately to someone from the safeguarding team in office hours or if out of hours.
+Chris Yeates is the point of contact for out of hours on 020 8078 8573.